 Connect to the darknet from within the cloud virtual machine

-Note: you could also configure a VPN on your cloud machine for an additional layer, however, some cloud providers make this challenging and the technical requirements can increase the barrier to entry
+Note: Setting up a VPN on a cloud machine can add an extra layer of security.
+However, some cloud providers make this difficult, and the technical setup can create additional challenges.

 Option 2:

-Install and configure a local virtual machine using a platform such as VirtualBox (https://www.virtualbox.org/) and downloading pre-configured VM's (such as the TL VM: https://www.tracelabs.org/initiatives/osint-vm) or installing an operating system from scratch
+Install and configure a local virtual machine using a platform such as VirtualBox and downloading pre-configured VM's, such as the Trace Labs Virtual Machine.
+Alternatively, install an operating system from scratch.

 Configure a VPN on your standard workstation